 Just when you thought we’ve covered all there is to know about New York real estate transfer taxes, including the basics, gifts and leaseholds, the state gave us another reason to bring our attention back to these taxes.

-Read on to learn how the recent legislative changes increased the effective tax rates for certain real estate transfers, and introduced a progressive rate structure so that higher-value transactions pay transfer taxes at increasingly higher rates.
+Read on to learn how these legislative changes increased the effective tax rates for certain real estate transfers, and introduced a progressive rate structure so that higher-value transactions pay transfer taxes at increasingly higher rates.

 Real Estate Transfer Tax

 There are currently two New York State real estate transfer taxes.
 The first is a transfer tax on each conveyance of real property where the consideration is more than $500.
 This tax, which applies to all types of real property in New York, is charged at the rate of 0.4% and is typically paid by the seller.
 However, under the law change that took place on July 1, 2019, a higher transfer tax will apply to conveyances of certain real estate occurring within cities “having a population of one million or more” (read: New York City).
 According to the new law, residential property in these cities with a sales price of $3,000,000 or more and commercial property in these cities with a sales price of $2,000,000 or more, will be subject to additional transfer tax of 0.25% effectively increasing the state’s transfer tax rate to 0.65% with respect to such transactions.